briandoconnor/synapse-tutorial-2023/tutorial-1.md

 ## Uploading new versions of files

 Now that you've shared your project, the next step is to upload another version of the file we uploaded earlier.
-This is similar to you, or a collaborator, updating a shared result file with a new version.
+This is similar to you, or a collaborator, updating a shared result file with a new version after running an updated algorithm.

 Start by navigating back to the `index.html` file you uploaded earlier, click on it and you should see something like the following:

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/91aff570-a84b-4d13-a2e9-2b24c133a92f">

-We need to update the `index.html` file's contents, you can just open it in a text editor or you can use the following command to update it:
+We need to update the `index.html` file's contents, you can just open the local copy of the file in a text editor or you can use the following command to update it:

 ```
 echo '<html><body><h1>Testing V2</h2></body></html>' > index.html
 ```

-Click on the up arrow, this will let you drag and drop a new version of the file to upload:
+Click on the up arrow, this will let you drag and drop the new version of the file to upload:

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/84a4be97-dba2-4573-b870-0ad05f66f100">

-_You need to upload a new version of the file, if the file is the same, a new version won't get created._
+_You need to upload a new version of the file, if the file is the same, a new version on Synapse won't get created.
+So make sure you edit your local index.html before uploading._

 I updated the `index.html` file to include a change, uploaded it again, and you can see in the result below the version is now V2:

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/a5b7d56a-6e14-449a-9d6a-a8e106d32c15">

 As a researcher, this easy ability to manage versions of your data is incredibly important.
-Whether you're working as a team of researchers on a particular analysis or working independently, you will always have multiple iterations of files and results that you will want to track and share.
+Whether you're working as a team of researchers on a particular analysis or working independently, you will always have multiple iterations of result files that you will want to track and share.

 In this figure below I clicked on the version link under the name of the file, which opens a "Version History" that you can explore.
 You can see there are two versions of this file, the only difference being the header was updated to "Test Summary v2" in my file.
 I can download either version of the file, or create DOIs for my publication.
-This is great since you can publish on a version of the file and continue to upload newer versions as you perform new analysis.
+This is great since you can publish on a previous version of the file via a DOI and continue to upload newer versions as you perform subsequent rounds of analysis.

 <img width="1484" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/948316cb-6bd2-4f7d-b97f-05f148ef9ae2">

+> [!IMPORTANT]
+> __Assignment:__
+> Let's pause here to give you time to upload your new file version and see your index.html file now has multiple versions.

 ## Provenance